jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 the [http://localhost:5000/hello/world] route to add the cookie back.

-If you don't see this expected behavior while testing, then check your backend server logs in your terminal where you ran `npm start` and the syntax in the `session.js` route file.
+If you don't see this expected behavior while testing, then check your backend server logs in your terminal where you ran `npm start` as well as the syntax in the `session.js` route file.

 Commit your code for the logout route once you are done testing!

 ### User Signup API Route

-In the `backend/routes/api/users.js` file, import the following at the top of the file and create an Express router:
+In the `backend/routes/api/users.js` file, import the following code at the top of the file and create an Express router:

 ```js